edbzn/blog/content/blog/managing-subscriptions-in-angular/index.md

 }
 ```

 The Observable keeps running forever in the background even when the component is destroyed.
-Each time component is recreated the leak becomes bigger.
+Each time component is recreated the leak becomes much bigger.

 #### 👍🏼 Referenced Subscription

-To avoid memory leaks the most common approach is using a Subscription reference.
+To avoid memory leaks the most common approach is to use a reference to the Subscription to `.unsubscribe()` when component get destroyed.

 ```ts
 @Component({